 This cake is very easy to freeze.
-After baking, let the cake cool to room temperature, transfer it into a freezer-friendly Ziploc bag, or wrap it tightly with a plastic wrap.
-Freeze up to 3 months.
+After baking, let the cake cool to room temperature, transfer it into a freezer-friendly Ziploc bag, or wrap it tightly with plastic wrap.
+Freeze for up to 3 months.

 To thaw: place the cake in the refrigerator overnight or place it a room temperature for a few hours.

 There are a few substitutions that may be helpful for your diet:

 Gluten-free - if you want to make this recipe gluten-free, simply replace the flour with gluten-free flour.

 Dairy-free - you can make this dairy-free by replacing the butter with vegan butter.